 The front window of the receiver is heated to improve performance in ice, condensation, and snow conditions.

-There is one detector type that is suitable for all models.
+There is one detector type that is suitable for the H2S / SO2 version and one for the NH3 version.

-Figure 3-2: Receiver
+Figure 3-2: Detector